DemigodCode/slugify-symfony-bundle/README.md

 ```

 Slugify requires the Multibyte String extension from PHP.
 Typically you can use the configure option `--enable-mbstring` while compiling PHP.
 More information can be found in the [PHP documentation](http://php.net/manual/en/mbstring.installation.php).

-Slugify contains a Symfony bundle and service definition that allow you to use it as a service in your Symfony
-application.
-The code resides in the `Cocur\Slugify\Bridge\Symfony` namespace and you only need to add the bundle class
+You only need to add the bundle class
 to your `AppKernel.php`:

 ```php